lpsm-dev/loli/README.md

 brew install loli
 ```

-Or use a binary from [releases](https://github.com/ci-monk/loli/releases/latest).
+or use a binary from [releases](https://github.com/ci-monk/loli/releases/latest).

 ## ➤ Description <a name = "description"></a>